Anelloyi/ML-EXPORT-FORMAT/README.md

 ---Result analysis---

-  For the test result, the files with name stat_
+  For the test result, the files with name stat(for energy consumption)/stat_time(for inference time)/with a notebook